According to your day tour, you will explore the following famous Temples:

 Patan Durbar Square

 Though among the three Royal Durbar Square-Kathmandu Durbar Square, Bhaktapur Durbar Square, Patan Durbar Square, Patan Durbar Square is the smallest of all the Durbar Square it is the most beautiful of all the durbar Square.
-Exploring this Durbar Square it is not hard to see the square crammed with the exquisite temples.
+Exploring Durbar Square it is not hard to see the square crammed with exquisite temples.

 Patan Durbar Square is considered to be very beautiful as well as the prosperous city of the ancient periods.
 Though there are no clear facts about its origin, it is believed that the royal square was built by the Malla Kings of Lalitpur.
 It is also known that the site is an ancient crossroads.
 It is also believed that the Pradhanas who had settled around the site before the Mallas, have a strong connection with this royal square.
 There is also a hint that the Thakuri Dynasty built a palace reform to the square but there is just a little evidence about that.
-It is said that the Patan was the prosperous city science the ancient times.
+It is said that Patan was a prosperous city science ancient times.

 Major temples to explore around the Patan Durbar Square are: